bortok/kne-demo/VISUALIZATION.md

 kubectl describe modrule modrule-ixia-c-add-lldpd -n kubemod-system
 ````

-## Create and visualize a topology
+## Create and visualize a 3-node cEOS topology

 These steps could be repeated, including use of a different topology.